billbuchanan/csn09112/week03_ns/labs/README.md

 ```
 msf > use auxiliary/scanner/portscan/syn
-msf auxiliary(smb_lookupsid) > show options
+msf auxiliary(syn) > show options
-msf auxiliary(tcp) > set RHOSTS 192.168.11.7
+msf auxiliary(syn) > set RHOSTS 192.168.11.7
 RHOSTS => 192.168.11.7
 msf auxiliary(tcp) > run
 ```

 What is the main difference between the TCP SYN scan and the TCP port scan?

-K.4 Now we will discover the NetBios name of the Windows 2003 (The “nbname” auxiliary module scans a range of hosts and determines their hostnames via NetBIOS.).
+K.4 Now we will discover the NetBIOS name of the Windows 7 (The “nbname” auxiliary module scans a range of hosts and determines their hostnames via NetBIOS).

 ```
 use auxiliary/scanner/netbios/nbname